 According to all available records, Grandstaff was born in the 1830s or 1840s in the South, and since he is not found on the 1850 US Census, we may assume that he was born in slavery.
 Based on available records, it is unclear whether he escaped slavery or was willfully released by his owner.

 While existing census records for Grandstaff cite that Grandstaff was born in Alabama or Virginia, three of five census documents naming Grandstaff indicate a Virginia birthplace.
 Indeed, Sheedy’s genealogical research found a large family named Grandstaff in Virginia, but none in Alabama that held slaves.
 This evidence supports the conclusion is that William Grandstaff very likely was born in Virginia.

 The slave schedules of the US Censuses typically list slaves only by the enslaver’s name, age and color.
 Of nine slaveholders named Grandstaff (spelling variations considered), only two in Virginia and two in Tennessee held enslaved males who were the right age to be Moab’s William Grandstaff.
-One of the Virginia slaveholders reported two mulatto (mixed race) boys aged about 12, and based on Grandstaff having no known connection to Tennessee and also subsequent census listings identifying him as mulatto, we can conclude that William Grandstaff was likely born into and held in slavery by George Grandstaff of Shenandoah County, Virginia.
+One of the Virginia slaveholders reported two mulatto (mixed race) boys aged about 12 and 16, and based on Grandstaff having no known connection to Tennessee and also subsequent census listings identifying him as mulatto, we can conclude that William Grandstaff was likely born into and held in slavery by George Grandstaff of Shenandoah County, Virginia.
 Based on available records, it is likely that Grandstaff escaped or was released from slavery sometime in the 1850s.

 A Life of the Times